Delta Sigma Phi

 Delta Sigma Phi (ΔΣΦ), commonly known as Delta Sig, is a fraternity established in 1899 at The City College of New York (CCNY).
-It was the first fraternity to be founded based on religious and ethnic acceptance.
+It was likely the first fraternity founded based on religious and ethnic acceptance to widely practice those ideals by initiating Jewish, Catholic, and Protestant men.
 It is also one of three fraternities founded at CCNY (now a part of the City University of New York (CUNY)).

 Since its inception, Delta Sigma Phi has chartered chapters at 233 different colleges and universities, with 106 actively operating undergraduate chapters and colonies across the United States as of 2023.
 The fraternity has more than 6,000 undergraduate members and more than 120,000 living alumni members.
 More than 150,000 men have been initiated into Delta Sigma Phi since its founding.

 Delta Sigma Phi is a charter member of the North American Interfraternity Conference.
 Its national headquarters are located in Indianapolis, Indiana, at the Fairbanks Mansion, the former home of Vice President Charles Warren Fairbanks.